-

 Step 3: Ordering

-How to get the right metal building kit at the best price
+How to get the right building kit at the best price

-Now that you have an idea of the style, height, and design you want, you are ready to find a reputable company that can supply the 40x60 metal building kit.
+Now that you know the style, height, and design you want, you are ready to find a reputable company that can supply the 40x60 metal building kit.

 We can help with this stage of the project.
-Just tell us a little about your project, and we'll match you with FOUR suppliers who will provide you with competing quotes.
+Tell us a little about your project, and we'll match you with FOUR suppliers providing you with competing quotes.
 Start the quote process here.

 Once you've found a supplier you're happy with, a deposit (typically 20-30%) will be required before they can begin manufacturing your custom building.
 After placing your order, you will then receive a set of engineered drawings and foundation plans stamped by an engineer registered in your state.
 Most suppliers offer a full set of engineering plans, but some charge extra for foundation plans, so be sure to confirm this with the supplier.

-The last step is to request estimates from a local erection crew with experience in constructing metal buildings (or a general contractor) for erecting the building.
+The last step is to request estimates from a local erection crew with experience in constructing steel framed buildings (or a general contractor) for erecting the building.
 With all the necessary plans and estimates, you're now ready to build your new structure.

 At this point, you will also be able to: